NYPL/docsservice/README.md

 ### config/event_sources_*environment*

 Configures Lambda event sources (triggers) specific to each environment.
+An empty object, but necessary

 ## Usage